 Although there are a few types of bankruptcies available, a popular choice among certain people is Chapter 7 bankruptcy.
 Chapter 7 bankruptcy gives you the ability to smash the reset button and gain financial control over your life again.
 Chapter 7 is not for everyone as it requires specific qualifications to be eligible.
 A Chapter 7 bankruptcy lawyer can check your eligibility and guide you through the bankruptcy process from beginning to end.

 What is Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy is a form of bankruptcy that is available to many consumers to help alleviate common debts.
 Chapter 7 bankruptcy is a popular choice among those who qualify due to the nature of how debt is discharged.
 In other forms of bankruptcy, debts aren’t completely discharged and remain your responsibility to pay.
 In Chapter 7 bankruptcy, a majority of your outstanding debt may qualify to be discharged once the bankruptcy is finalized.
 Chapter 7 bankruptcy has a few disadvantages including not being available to everyone and not absolving you of major debts such as mortgage payments or car payments.
 However, it is possible the shortcomings of Chapter 7 may be worth taking in conjunction with the benefits Chapter 7 bankruptcy can provide.
-A bankruptcy attorney can talk to you about the pros and cons of Chapter 7 bankruptcy to see if it is right for you.
+A lawyer helping clients with bankruptcy can talk to you about the pros and cons of Chapter 7 bankruptcy to see if it is right for you.